simonqv/INDA/README.md

     - Four quicksort implementations, detailed in [Variations of Quicksort](#variations-of-quicksort)
     - Test classes for all five production classes, using inheritance to avoid test duplication.
-    - At least one implementation must be submitted to, and pass, Kattis.
+    - At least one implementation must be submitted to, and pass, the Kattis task.
 At least one successful submission id must be pushed to the repo.

 * Week 2
     - A class to create runtime tests for the report (this class you will have to design yourself).